 Grab your coziest blanket, light your best candle, brew some hot tea in your favorite mug, and turn on that perfect playlist.

-What better time than the beginning of fall to talk about rituals?
+What better time than the depth of winter and the beginning of the new year to talk about rituals?

-Maybe it’s the cooler weather, the back-to-school routines (and supplies!), or the holiday traditions we know are just around the corner.
-Whatever it is, something about fall just feels like the perfect time to really lean in to our favorite rituals.
+Maybe it’s the cozy vibes or the holiday traditions we’ve just enjoyed, or the return to a routine after the holiday season.
+Whatever it is, something about January feels like the perfect time to really lean in to our favorite rituals.

-These may include sitting down with a cup of coffee and a book on Sunday morning, enjoying an after-school hot chocolate with the kiddos, making the next day’s to-do list before closing the computer each night, or taking the dogs on extra-long evening walks to take advantage of the cooler temperatures.
+These may include sitting down with a cup of coffee and a book on Sunday morning, enjoying an after-school hot chocolate with the kiddos, making the next day’s to-do list before closing the computer each night, or taking the dogs on lunchtime walks to take advantage of the sunniest part of the day.

 And, of course, there are the rituals we create around our writing.